Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Customer service.
 You may wish to contact a company representative for different reasons.
 You should ideally be able to do so over the phone as well as via chat and email.

 - Banks.
-You can find banks in the U.S. that let you send money to West Bank and Gaza.
+You can find banks in the US that let you send money to West Bank and Gaza.
 Depending on the bank you choose, you can initiate the process online, in person or over the phone.
 Bear in mind that the fees you have to pay and the turnaround time can vary from one bank to the next.
-You can also consider sending an international check, money order or draft via mail.
+You can also send an international check, money order or draft via mail.

 - Non-banks.
-International money transfer companies such as Western Union have a physical presence in America as well as West Bank and Gaza.
+International money transfer companies have a physical presence in America as well as West Bank and Gaza.
 You can use their services to transfer funds to bank accounts or to send money to a cash pickup center.
-Using the services of an online company such as PayPal is also an option.
+You may also want to look into using an online company like PayPal to make your transfer.

 What are the steps to send money to West Bank and Gaza?

 When sending money to West Bank or Gaza, the steps you have to follow and the information you have to provide depend on the method you choose.

 - Choose a money transfer company from the list above.
 Be sure to compare the rates, fees and delivery speed before you apply.

 - Click Go to Site to begin the transfer process.